 Cloud / SaaS

-1Password is a powerful password manager that does a lot more than just the bare minimum.
-Its users benefit from an app that comes packed with features and provides a high level of security.
-Travel Mode and the Security Key are what really help 1Password stand out from the rest of the herd.
+1Password is a powerful password manager capable of far more than just the bare minimum.
+Its users benefit from an app packed with features and offering a high level of security, especially thanks to Travel Mode and the Security Key.

 1Password is a premium password manager that charges users for the features it offers.
 If you don't want to pay and you're okay with a limitation or two, we advise trying out some of the freemium solutions on offer, foremost among them, NordPass or Bitwarden.
 Neither of these limits how many data sets can be saved or the number of devices that can be synced with.

 What is 1Password?

 1Password is a password manager developed by AgileBit.
-The software is available for Windows, MacOS, Android, and iOS.
-The app saves passwords, logins, credit card data, software licenses, and other sensitive information, with the user's security and privacy being the app's primary focus.
+The software is available for Windows, macOS, Android, and iOS.
+The software saves passwords, logins, credit card data, software licenses, and other sensitive information, with user security and privacy being the app's primary foci.

 In contrast to most other password managers, 1Password doesn't offer a free version of its app.
 Premium plans start at $2.99 per month (plus sales tax).
-1Password offers special plans to families and businesses.
+1Password offers special rates for families and businesses.
 The Family plan can be used by up to five family members and will set you back $4.99 a month.
-For businesses, the prices range from $3.99-7.99 per user, per month for small to medium-sized organizations.
+For businesses, fees range from $3.99-7.99 per user, per month for small to medium-sized organizations.
 Larger enterprises can request a personalized quote.

 How secure is 1Password?

 How good is 1Password?

-With an EXPERTE.com score of 4.2 / 5, we consider 1Password to be good.
+With an EXPERTE.com score of 4.3 / 5, we consider 1Password to be good.
 We really liked the broad array of features it comes with and its great security tools, such as Travel Mode.
-However, we didn't look so favorably upon the mobile version and felt that the user interface was too cluttered, and that password sharing could have been better implemented.
-What's more, 1Password doesn't offer a free version.
+However, we felt that the user interface was too cluttered, and that password sharing could have been better implemented.
+What's more, no free version of 1Password is offered.